-The Old Schoolrom was founded by Thomas Saunders in 1617 as a ‘school for twelve worthy boys’.
+The Old Schoolroom was founded by Thomas Saunders in 1617 to house a ‘school for twelve worthy boys’.
 It is the schoolroom that featured in Thomas Hughes’ book ‘Tom Brown’s School Days’

-The Old School Room is now owned by the Parish Council which ensures it is maintained in the best possible state to house the fascinating Tom Brown's School Museum.
 The operation of the Museum is overseen by the Uffington Museum Trust.
-The trustees include members of the Parish Council, the Curator and Friends of the Museum.
-The daily running of the Museum is undertaken by the Curator with the Friends providing support.
+The trustees include 4 members of the Parish Council, the Curator and Friends of the Museum.
+The daily running of the Museum is undertaken by the Curator with the Friends of the Museum providing support.

-We are pleased to report that our recent project to restore this 400 year old building to a proper state of repair was completed in March 2019.
+We are pleased to report that our project to restore this 400 year old building to roper state of repair was completed in March 2019.
 We are very grateful to the many individuals and organisations who have contributed to the funding, including the European Agricultural Fund for Rural Development.

-To go to the dedicated Museum website which gives full details of the exhibits, exhibitions and other information, please click here.
+The Museum Website gives full details of the exhibits and exhibitions and other local information.